LIAISON for ALGOMA REGION

 - Stress Management

 - Problem Solving

 Job Duties and Key responsibilities include:

-- Developing and maintaining a collaborative relationship with staff from local Children’s Aid Societies and FNMI Child and Family Wellbeing Agencies
+- Developing and maintaining a collaborative relationship with staff from local Children’s Aid Societies and Family Wellbeing Agencies

 - Providing support to parents who have adopted or are awaiting adoption as well as kinship and customary care families